 The LTER Network Office has compiled a comprehensive list of resources and ideas for improving inclusivity and confronting systemic racism in academia and ecology:

 The NSF INCLUDES Network offers information on best practices, capacity-building, and a supportive national community to anyone interested in improving diversity and inclusion in STEM fields.
 For more information visit:

 Puerto Ricans are considered a singular ethnic group within the United States.
 Yet Puerto Rico is inherently multicultural, with races and ethnicities reflecting the long history and “mestizaje,” or mixture, of Taino, African, and European peoples on the island.
-Luquillo LTER recognizes that in Puerto Rico the issue of underrepresentation is multi-layered and that effective DEI initiatives must respond to this complexity, taking a diversity of viewpoints into account.
+Luquillo LTER recognizes that in Puerto Rico the issue of underrepresentation is multi-layered and that effective diversity, equity, and Inclusion (DEI) initiatives must respond to this complexity, taking a diversity of viewpoints into account.

 Researchers and collaborators who would like to familiarize themselves with Puerto Rico’s racial history and its contemporary impacts, are encouraged to explore the following resources:

 Recommended bibliography by the activist group Colectivo Ilé:

 Instituto de Cultura Puertorriqueña/ UPR Cayey: COLOQUEO – Racismo en Puerto Rico: Dimensiones institucionales, personales e internalizadas

 Article on racial history in Puerto Rico by UPR students: